Welcome, Maryland

 Welcome is an unincorporated community in Charles County, Maryland, United States.
 The designated zip code is 20693.

-It is located seven miles from La Plata on Rt 6 West.
+It is located seven miles from La Plata on Maryland Route 6 West.
 The Goose Bay campground and marina are also located in Welcome.
 Rosemary Lawn, a plantation owned since the 18th century by the Barnes-Compton family, was listed on the National Register of Historic Places in 1992.

+The McConchie One-Room School was a segrated school for Black children that operated from 1912 to 1956 in Welcome.
+The school is now an exhibit at the Charles County Fairgrounds in La Plata.